mukul13/medium-audio/README.md

 ![alt text](https://github.com/mukul13/medium-audio/blob/master/preview.png)

 A Chrome Extension Using React, Redux and Material UI.
 After installing, Click on Play button to listen to medium blogs as podcasts.
+(Currently in development phase)

 ## To install